npub1m258/npub1m258.github.io/about.md

 published: true
 ---
 ### Purpose
-Decentralized research collective investigating the activities and outcomes of CVANR phenomenon.
+We are an anonymous, decentralized, nonprofessional research collective investigating the activities and outcomes of _Neurodrome_ phenomena.

+Our work is rooted in curiosity and objectivity.

+We have no motives other than to discover, interpret and deliver information about the emerging trend of individuals participating with and being impacted by the _Neurodrome_.

+Please see our glossary.

 ### Contact me